Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 - ArchiveRead
 - ArchiveDelete

-### Condition
+#### Condition
 The condition part of the rule is extra conditions needed to be fulfilled for the rule to be valid.
 In Altinn Studio we have the following types of conditions.

 - Valid To

-### Obligation
+#### Obligation
 A obligation is a obligation that needs to be followed it the user is permited or denied.
 In Altinn Apps/Platform this is used to define the minimun authentication level.

-## Creation of rules
+### Creation of policies
-The rules in Altinn Studio Apps is defined when the app developer defines the rules for the app.
+The policies in Altinn Studio Apps is defined when the app developer defines the rules for the app.
-The rules are deployed together with the App to a given Altinn Studio App environment.
+The policy are deployed together with the App to a given Altinn Studio App environment.

-In Altinn II end user can also create rules.
+In Altinn II end user can also create policies/rules.
 This happens when:
 - When user creates a local role that contains rights that user have through other roles
 - When delegating single rights to a user or organisation.

 The rules is slightly different since rules defined by the end user have different subjects and can be defined for a more limited resource.

-#### Altinn Studio rule
+#### Altinn Studio policy/rules

 ![Altinn Studio rule](authorization_rule_defined_in_altinnstudio.svg "Rule defined in Altinn Studio")

-#### User defined rule
+#### User defined policy/rule

 ![User rule](authorization_rule_defined_by_user.svg "Rule defined by user")